ezgigm/Project_2/README.md

 **Transforming The Data**
 The focus for transforming the data was to get a normal distributing of the data, this way the regression model can perform better.
 The data transformer we chose was Quantile Transform, which helps us reach the goal of normal distribution by reducing the effects of our outliers in the data by focusing on quantiles.
-Why did we use this, simply put it will take care the columns that are interacting with one another.
-This effort was short lived because once we ran our baseline model on the transformed data, we got an R-squared score of .60.
+Why did we use this, simply put it will take care of the columns that are interacting with one another.
+This effort was short-lived because once we ran our baseline model on the transformed data, we got an R-squared score of .60.
 So it was time to try a new model.

 *The following link provides the documentation for Quantile Transform:*